JuliusStoll/Website-v2/content/en/publication/the-cost-of-honesty/index.md

 ---
-title: Comparing Regulatory Designs for the Transmission of Offshore Wind Energy
+title: The cost of honesty.
+Field evidence.
 subtitle: ""
 publication_types:
   - "2"